 Tissue grafting can help prevent many serious oral health problems, reverse tissue loss and save your smile.
 Dr. Gaspari can perform tissue grafting using a regenerative tissue matrix, which is harvested tissue from a certified tissue bank.
 This procedure used to involve harvesting a piece of tissue from the roof of your mouth to serve as the graft material.
 Fortunately today, technology has allowed us to use donor tissue to perform the same procedures with only one surgical site.
 This allows tissue to heal with less possible complications.
 Every patient is different so ask us about tissue grafting for any procedure you have on your gums.
-Learn more about root coverage and soft tissue grafting.

 Over a period of time, the jawbone associated with missing teeth atrophies or is reabsorbed.
 This often results in a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
 In these situations, most patients are not candidates for placement of dental implants.
 We now have the ability to grow bone where needed.
 This gives us the opportunity to place implants of proper length and width, and it also gives us a chance to more effectively restore esthetic appearance and functionality.